-So when I was doing my post-doctoral studies in St. Louis I called the L’Arche community there and asked if I could observe interactions between the disabled (core members) and assistants.
+So when I was doing my post-doctoral studies in St. Louis I called the L’Arche community there and asked if I could visit and spend time with the community.
 They invited me to join them, and I spent two evenings each month there for much of that year.

 I felt welcomed the moment I arrived.
-Before we ate my first meal, one of the members pulled from a glass jar a piece of paper with the name of a song on it, and we all sang.
+Before we ate our first meal together, one of the members pulled from a glass jar a piece of paper with the name of a song on it, and we all sang.
 It turned out to be a daily ritual, but that night it made a guest feel comfortable, long before I really knew anyone there.

 Getting acquainted by working side by side was another template they had for being together.
-At L’Arche, those without disabilities (assistants) don’t do things for the core members, but with them, and it wasn’t long before I was working with Pauline, a core member there.
-I taught Pauline to fix sausage gravy and biscuits, a tradition in my family.
+At L’Arche, those without disabilities (assistants) don’t do things for the core members, but with them, and it wasn’t long before I was cooking with Pauline, a core member there.
+Sometimes she suggested what we might make for dinner; once we worked together on sausage gravy and biscuits, a tradition in my family.

-During my visits I often would go to the gym with the core members, and I joined them for their evening reflections.
+During my visits I would join the community in their regular activities, whether it was going to the gym or their evening reflections.
 When they heard that my fiancé (now husband) Lewis was in town, they wanted to meet him.
-And upon my departure from St. Louis, they gave me keys made of paper and decorated with markers, each with a different lesson about living in community or tips for my upcoming married life.
+And upon my departure from St. Louis, they gave me keys made of paper and decorated with markers, each with a different lesson about living in community — tips for my upcoming married life.

-At my wedding in Pennsylvania months later, several of them came to my wedding and danced.
+At my wedding in Pennsylvania months later, several members of the community came to my wedding and danced.
 Their presence was a gift.
 I’m still grateful for the friendship they offered me that year in a city where I had few friends.

 In 2018 I was excited to have the opportunity to visit the founding L’Arche community in Trosly-Breuil, outside of Paris.
 I spent a week there interviewing L’Arche members.
 I brought my three-month-old baby, Callum, who mostly laid on his back and kicked his feet during interviews.
 I don’t speak French and so had to rely on a translator; where there was no translator, Callum turned out to be the perfect way to connect with people.